Fraud Key Risk Indicators Examples

 5. Suspicious Documents

 Suspicious documents should be flagged immediately as they could indicate someone is trying to use false information to commit fraud against your business or gain access to an account illegally.
-This can be an internal fraud.
+This can be an internal audit fraud.

 6.Fraud rate calculation